Ningbo Rail Transit

 Ningbo Rail Transit, also known as the Ningbo Metro, is a rapid transit system serving the city of Ningbo, Zhejiang and its suburbs.
-As of August 2025, 7 metro lines are in operation and one more is being built inside the urban area of Ningbo, serving Haishu, Jiangbei, Zhenhai, Beilun and Yinzhou.
+As of September 2026, 9 metro lines are in operation inside the urban area of Ningbo, serving Haishu, Jiangbei, Zhenhai, Beilun and Yinzhou.
 The first phase of Line 1 started construction in June 2009 and began to service the public on May 30, 2014.
 Line 2 began service on September 26, 2015.

-Ningbo Rail Transit is the second rapid transit system put into service in Zhejiang Province, after Hangzhou Metro.
+Ningbo Rail Transit is the second rapid transit system in operation in Zhejiang Province, following the Hangzhou Metro.

 Lines in operation

-As of August 2025, there are 7 lines in operation in the Ningbo Rail Transit system.
+As of September 2026, there are 9 lines in operation in the Ningbo Rail Transit system.